JRCSTU/co2mpas_driver/co2mpas_driver/README.md

     c. **Dispatcher**

-      * Dispatch the function calls based on the input values that satisfy the function's domain
+      * Dispatcher will select and execute the proper functions for the given inputs and the requested outputs

             core = dsp(dict(db_path=db_path, input_path=input_path, inputs=inputs),
                outputs=['outputs'], shrink=True)